Moving On: How To Start Over After A Breakup

 As with grieving any loss, the process of moving on after a breakup can require patience and self-acceptance as you move through these emotions.

-When to move on from a relationship
+When to start moving on and healing from a relationship

 If you’re unsure whether you should move on from a relationship, consider whether the following unhealthy aspects are present in your relationship: